seppinho/pixyll/_posts/2015-08-27-cloudgene.md

 title:      Cloudgene, a Hadoop As-A-Service approach
 date:       2015-08-27 23:08:21
 categories: cloudgene hadoop
-summary: This post introduces the graphical Hadoop platform Cloudgene and shows how simple a Hadoop command line program can be provided as a web service to everyone.
-Two services in genetics based on Cloudgene are already available and are showing promising success.
+summary: This post introduces the graphical Hadoop platform Cloudgene and shows how simple a Hadoop command line program (or a workflow of several programs) can be provided as a web service to everyone.
+Two services in Genetics based on Cloudgene are already available and showing promising success.
 ---

 Already some years  [ago](http://www.biomedcentral.com/1471-2105/13/200/abstract), my colleague [Lukas Forer](http://www.forer.it) and I developed a platform to simplify the complete lifecycle of a Hadoop program.
 This includes steps like putting data into HDFS, execute a MapReduce job from the command line or export data back to the local file system.
 These steps are of course doable with some basic Unix knowledge.
-Nevertheless, for people who are used to work with graphical interfaces, this can be a major barrier to discover the beauty of Hadoop.
+Nevertheless, for people who are used to work with graphical interfaces or want to combine several tools (Hadoop, Spark, Unix, R) to a workflow, this can be a major barrier to discover the beauty of Hadoop.
-For example, a typical MapReduce command looks like this:
+The simpliest possible MapReduce command looks like this:

 {% highlight bash %}
 sudo -u cloudgene hadoop jar hadoop-examples.jar wordcount input output